Nanofus/novel.js/README.md

 - `alwaysShowDisabledChoices` - True or false.
 If true, choices with unmet requirements are always shown.
 - `saveMode` - `text` or `cookie`.
 See [Saving](#saving).
 - `showSaveButtons` - True or false.
 If true, the saving and loading buttons are shown, otherwise they are hidden.
+- `scrollSettings`:
 	- `defaultScrollSpeed` - The default speed (letter interval in ms) at which text scrolls.
 If set to 0, all text appears instantly.
 	- `textSkipEnabled` - If disabled, text can't be skipped.
+	- `skipWithKeyboard` - If enabled, the player can skip text by pressing space or enter.
+	- `soundEverySecondTickThreshold` - If scroll speed is smaller than this, sound is played only every second tick.
+	- `soundEveryThirdTickThreshold` - If scroll speed is smaller than this, sound is played only every third tick.
 - `soundSettings`:
   - `soundVolume` - A float between 0 and 1.
 The volume of all sound effects.
   - `musicVolume` - A float between 0 and 1.
 The music's volume.
   - `defaultClickSound` - A sound's name.
 If specified, this sound is played when clicking any choice.
+	- `defaultScrollSound` - A sound's name.
+The default scrolling sound.
+If not defined, no sound is played.

 #### Sounds